Parasite Prevention & Control Information & Prices

 We offer parasite control medications which are very important in helping protect you, your family, and your pets against diseases transmitted by parasites such as fleas and ticks.
 These medications are only provided at the time we see your pet at our clinic.
 As a limited service mobile practice, we can offer up to a 6-month supply of each product, but we are unable to provide, prescribe, or authorize refills of parasite control medications through online pharmacies or for in-pharmacy or in-store purchases.

 Parasites can be transmitted between animals and people and can pose a tremendous health risk to both, so practicing good hygiene and keeping your pet healthy through regular veterinary examinations are very important.
 The following recommendations are provided as general guidelines.
-Other parasite control may be needed for other situations or health conditions which would be best addressed by your regular veterinarian.
+Other parasite control such as Heartworm prevention may be needed and best addressed by your regular veterinarian.

 Roundworms, Tapeworms, Heartworms, and other parasites can be life-threatening.
 If any worms are noted in your pet’s stool or if it tests positive for parasites, it is imperative that your pet be treated immediately by a veterinarian with the appropriate medication.
 It is as equally important to decrease the risk of your pet or your family potentially becoming ill due to parasites by practicing proper hygiene and using proper parasite control medications.

 Puppies and kittens are at a higher risk of having worms/parasites, although pets at any age can develop a parasite infestation, especially those which have encountered fleas which can cause tapeworm infestations.
 It is strongly recommended that all puppies and kittens receive de-worming medication (2 doses at a 2-week interval).